tolarewaju3/codelikethewind/5g-streaming/README.md

 ```
 **Click Connect Database.** Click Finish and “Take me to Metabase”.

+### Create Call Record Dashboard

 First, **we’ll create a new dashboard for our sensor data.** In the top right corner, select "New Dashboard".

 ![Metabase Home](img/new_dashboard.png)

-**Name the dashboard** `Sensor Data`.
+Name the dashboard `Sensor Data`.
 Click Create.
 And click save in the upper right corner.

-**Next, we’ll display the total calls received** on our dashboard.
+Next, we’ll display the total calls received on our dashboard.
 In the upper right corner, click “+New → SQL Query".
 Select our Sensor Data database and enter the query below.

 ```
 SELECT